Barty set for 'childhood dream' in first Wimbledon final - RFI

 Ashleigh Barty said she would be able to experience for real a childhood dream of playing in the Wimbledon final after she produced an impressive display to beat 2018 winner Angelique Kerber 6-3, 7-6 (7/3) on Thursday.

-The 25-year-old Australian will play either former world number one Karolina Pliskova of the Czech Republic or Belarusian second seed Aryna Sabalenka in Saturday's final.
+The 25-year-old Australian will play former world number one Karolina Pliskova of the Czech Republic in Saturday's final.

-"Angelique brought the best out of me and now I have a chance on Saturday to live out a childhood dream," said Barty in the immediate aftermath of her victory.
+"Angelique brought the best out of me and now I have a chance on Saturday to live out a childhood dream," said Barty.

+Barty -- who won the junior title in 2011 -- says she cannot put an age on when she dared to dream of winning Wimbledon.

+"I think once you start playing more tennis when you're younger, start understanding what is in the world of tennis, I think you dare to dream," she said.

 Barty is the first Australian woman to reach the final since her idol and mentor Evonne Goolagong Cawley won her second Wimbledon title in 1980.